farshadzamanirad-projects/ciscobackup/README.md

 # ciscobackup
-Ansible ciscobackup simple and fun!
+Ansible ciscobackup simple and fun which will fetch running-config !

 Don't forget to install sshpass and if you got problem using ssh to cisco device due to Cipher please add :